sudheerkodali/SQL-and-MySQL-types/README.md

-| sql and its tpess
+| sql and its types